oar-team/oar/Misc/kameleon/Documentation.rst

 Kameleon should be seen as a simple but powerfull tool to generate customized appliances.
 With Kameleon, you make your recipe that describes how to create step by step your own distribution.
-But as it is designed to be very generic you can probably do a lot more than that.
+At start kameleon is used to create custom kvm, VirtualBox, iso images, ... but as it is designed to be very generic you can probably do a lot more than that.

 Presentation
 ============